Montmartre, a walk around Paris Sacré Cœur Basilica (2.5 km)

 The Louise Michel garden leads all the way up the Montmartre hill to the Sacré Coeur Basilica.
 The garden was created in 1927.

-Climb up the 222 steps to the top, or choose the meandering paths and look-out terraces.
+Climb up the 222 steps to the top, or choose the meandering paths, tours and detours, and look-out terraces of the village Montmartre.
 Enjoy the bubbling fountains : the monumental fountain by Paul Gasq, with sculptures of sea deities, and the Fontaine des Innocents (Innocents' fountain) with a bronze sculpture by Emile Derré.
-Stroll along the paths and look out for some exceptional trees : a tall Horse Chestnut (Aesculus hippocastanum) and Caucasian Wingnut (Pterocarya fraxinifolia), both over a hundred-years-old, as well as an prickly araucaria, a fig tree and a gingko tree!
+Stroll along the paths and look out for some exceptional trees: a tall Horse Chestnut (Aesculus hippocastanum) and Caucasian Wingnut (Pterocarya fraxinifolia), both over a hundred-years-old, as well as an prickly araucaria, a fig tree and a gingko tree!
 There also is a merry-go-round at the foot of the Square, open to little kids, big kids and adult-kids alike.

 One of the best rewards in Paris must be the sweeping panorama over the city in front of the Sacré Coeur Basilica!